junxit/us-congress-bills-111/metadata.md

 - 2010-05-25 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-05-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 4 (Roll no. 298). (text: CR 5/24/2010 H3720-3721)
 - 2010-05-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 4 (Roll no. 298).(text: CR 5/24/2010 H3720-3721)
+- 2010-05-26 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.